Submitting Your First Patch to the Linux Kernel and Responding to Feedback

 Step 6: email the patch to yourself

 This is good to do when you’re starting off.
-While I use mutt for responding
+While I use

-to email, I use
+for responding to email, I use

 git send-email for sending patches.
-Once you’ve gotten a
+Once

-hang of the workflow, this step is optional, more of a sanity check.
+you’ve gotten a hang of the workflow, this step is optional, more of a sanity

 1 2

-You don’t need to use command line arguments to cc yourself, assuming you set up git correctly, git-email should add you to the cc line as the author of the patch.
+You don’t need to use command line arguments to cc yourself, assuming you set up git correctly, git send-email should add you to the cc line as the author of the patch.
 Send the patch just to yourself and make sure everything looks ok.

-Step 7: get maintainers
+Step 7: fire off the patch

 Linux is huge, and has a trusted set of maintainers for various subsystems.
 The MAINTAINERS file keeps track of these, but Linux has a tool to help you figure out where to send your patch: